muhamkor/My_Python_Projects/Email_Automation/README.md

 1. Clone the repository to your local machine.
 2. Install the required Python libraries: `win32com.client` and `csv`.
-3. Open the `nusa.csv` file and edit it to include your name and manager's name.
+3. Open the `file.csv` file and edit it to include your recipient's email.
 4. Run the script from the command line:

 ```
-python outlook_email_sender.py
+python Outlook.py
 ```

-This will send an email to you with your manager in the CC field.
+This will send an email automatically.
+You can chose to display, save or send the email directly.
 The email's subject will be "This is my Subject" and the body will be "Hello, This is my email Body."

 **Optional:**